Estimated reading time: 3 minutes

 Core Nodes (Built-in):

-• HTTP Request: For making generic API calls to any or GraphQL endpoint.
+• HTTP Request: For making generic API calls to any or endpoint.

 • Webhook: To receive real-time data from other applications via webhooks.